mgonzs13/openrobotics_darknet_ros/README.md

 ```

 The node is now running.
-Publish images on `~/images` to get the node to detect objects.
+Publish images on `images` to get the node to detect objects.